 It's often said that we should aim to learn something new each day.
 Be it a fact, a new word, or hone a skill.
 Whatever it is, it's so rewarding to put those little grey cells to work to then be able to build on that another day.
 Just the other day I made my first attempt at spinning sugar.
 Initially the spiral shapes were nowhere near successful but eventually, after a little perseverance, the technique, although not polished, was refined.
 Ok, it's not earth shattering and certainly won't solve any of the problems which face the modern world, but it was a little triumph in the world of Angela!

-GBBO and The Bloggers' Bake Along hosted by Jenny over at Mummy Mishaps has given me the excuse and encouragement to try new baking techniques and different flavour combinations, from building my first gingerbread house, making Danish Pastries, attempting daquiose for our first Marjolaine, and even making my first video for these sweet Yorkshire Puddings.
+GBBO and The Bloggers' Bake Along hosted by Jenny over at Mummy Mishaps has given me the excuse and encouragement to try new baking techniques and different flavour combinations, from building my first gingerbread house, making Danish Pastries, and attempting daquiose for our first Marjolaine,.

 This week's semi-final episode was no different.
 In fact all three of the bakes this week would have seen me challenged and learning something new in some shape or form.
 The signature bake was to produce 24 savoury palmiers, the technical bake saw the remaining four bakers make a Savarin, and the showstopper challenged them to make 36 small and dainty fondant fancies.
 I must admit that all three of the bakes in this week's episode, patisserie week, enticed me from the puff pastry of the palmiers, the deliciousness of the savarin to the potential prettiness of the fondant fancies.
 But realising that we have a savarin tin somewhere in the Only Crumbs Remain kitchen we chose to use it for its correct purpose, rather than making bundt cakes with it!